KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 Autocomplete is an important part of the typing experience, where suggestions are shown as the user types.

-In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions to an ``AutocompleteContext`` whenever the user types, to automatically update views like an autocomplete ``Autocomplete/Toolbar``.
+In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions to an ``AutocompleteContext`` whenever the user types.
+Unlike other service types, there is no open-source implementation of this protocol.

-KeyboardKit doesn't have a standard autocomplete provider implementation.
-Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with a custom provider or activate KeyboardKit Pro.

 👑 [KeyboardKit Pro][Pro] unlocks local and remote autocomplete.
 Information about Pro features can be found at the end of this article.